hyperboria/peers/README.md

 If you've created a public node, and would like to have it listed here, fork the repo, add a keyfile, and submit a PR.

 ### Filepath conventions
-Credentials are sorted geographically, by [continent](https://github.com/hyperboria/docs/blob/master/cjdns/nodeinfo-json.md#regarding-continent-codes), region, and municipality.
+Credentials are sorted geographically, by [continent](https://github.com/hyperboria/docs/blob/master/cjdns/nodeinfo-json.md#regarding-continent-codes) code.

-For example, a node in New York City is listed at `NA/us/newyork`.
+Nodes may be classified further, at the discretion of the node operator, and the administrators of the repository.

+The suggested format is `/continent/country/region/municipality`.
+For example, `/na/ca/ontario/toronto/`.

 Region and municipality codes are based on self identification, not any ISO standard.
 An operator might prefer to list their node in Cascadia instead of Washington state.